taocode/taocode.com/src/posts/dark-mode-toggle-sveltekit-tailwind-windicss.md

 ---
-title: "Dark Mode Toggle for SvelteKit with Tailwind or WindiCSS"
+title: Dark Mode Toggle for SvelteKit with Tailwind or WindiCSS
 slug: dark-mode-toggle-sveltekit-tailwind-windicss
 category: Programming
 creationDate: '2021-06-06'